Linguistics: Clinical linguistics

 Clinical linguistics is the application of linguistic theory to the field of speech-language pathology.
 Speech language pathologists work on corrective measures to treat communication and swallowing disorders.

-Chaika (1990) showed that people with schizophrenia who display speech disorders like rhyming inappropriately have attentional dysfunction, as when a patient was shown a color chip and then asked to identify it, responded "looks like clay.
-Sounds like gray.
-Take you for a roll in the hay.
-Heyday, May Day."
-The color chip was actually clay-colored, so his first response was correct.'

-However, most people suppress or ignore words which rhyme with what they've said unless they are deliberately producing a pun, poem or rap.
-Even then, the speaker shows connection between words chosen for rhyme and an overall meaning in discourse.
-People with schizophrenia with speech dysfunction show no such relation between rhyme and reason.
-Some even produce stretches of gibberish combined with recognizable words.

 Computational linguistics

 Computational linguistics is the study of linguistic issues in a way that is "computationally responsible", i.e., taking careful note of computational consideration of algorithmic specification and computational complexity, so that the linguistic theories devised can be shown to exhibit certain desirable computational properties and their implementations.
 Computational linguists also work on computer language and software development.

 Evolutionary linguistics

-Evolutionary linguistics is the study of the emergence of the language faculty through human evolution, and also the application of evolutionary theory to the study of cultural evolution among different languages.
+Evolutionary linguistics is a sociobiological approach to analyzing the emergence of the language faculty through human evolution, and also the application of evolutionary theory to the study of cultural evolution among different languages.
 It is also a study of the dispersal of various languages across the globe, through movements among ancient communities.
-Evolutionary linguistics is a highly interdisciplinary field, including linguists, biologists, neuroscientists, psychologists, mathematicians, and others.
-By shifting the focus of investigation in linguistics to a comprehensive scheme that embraces the natural sciences, it seeks to yield a framework by which the fundamentals of language are understood.

 Forensic linguistics

 Forensic linguistics is the application of linguistic analysis to forensics.
 Forensic analysis investigates the style, language, lexical use, and other linguistic and grammatical features used in the legal context to provide evidence in courts of law.
 Forensic linguists have also used their expertise in the framework of criminal cases.